facebook/componentkit/_docs/09-component-actions.md

 <div class="note-important">
   <p>
     Component actions will only be sent up the component responder chain in a mounted component hierarchy.
-Trying to call <code>CKComponentActionSend</code> from an unmounted component will raise an assertion.
+Trying to call send on a responder chain-based action from an unmounted component will raise an assertion.
+Use a scope-based component action if you need to send an action while not mounted.
   </p>
 </div>